 PRODEC - Protecting the Rights of Destitute EU mobile Citizens

 The project will focus on three Member States: Belgium, Germany, United Kingdom.
-The project leader is FEANTSA and the partners are Eurodiaconia at EU level, the Belgian Salvation Army, GEBEWO in Germany and St. Mungo’s in the United Kingdom.
+The project leader is FEANTSA and the partners are Eurodiaconia at EU level, the AMA in Belgium, GEBEWO in Germany and St. Mungo’s in the United Kingdom.

 The project aims at:

 - Assessing how national legislation has an impact on access to social benefits and on the right to reside for destitute mobile EU citizens and whether it is in line with the EU acquis;